 Re: Burp oil before leakdown test???

-by Norman Hanchey » one year ago
+by Norman Hanchey » 2 years ago

 Kevin I agree that if there was a problem that it would be apparent.
 I see this as a thought exercise and also an attempt to remain consistent with the results year after year.
 Last year even with good numbers I heard the oil gurgling while testing.
 It wasn’t during the first cylinder so I guess it was pushing oil up until that point and then air afterwards.
 I didn’t start over to see if it made a difference but I did make a note to burp beforehand next time.